Chapter 5.20

 5.20.060 Public works director to issue permit—Criteria for issuance—Denials.

-A. All special event permits issued under this chapter shall be issued by the public works director.
-A special event permit may be issued to the applicant only if all of the following criteria and conditions for issuance are met:
+A. The public works director is responsible for issuing public event permits under this chapter.
+A public event permit may be issued to the applicant only if all of the following criteria and conditions for issuance are met:

-B. If any of the above criteria are not met by the applicant’s proposal set forth in the application, the public works director shall deny the special event permit or may issue a special event permit with conditions as the public works director deems necessary for the application to meet all of the criteria set forth above.
+B. If any of the above criteria are not met by the applicant’s proposal set forth in the application, the public works director shall either deny the public event permit or issue a public event permit with conditions as the public works director deems necessary for the application to meet all of the criteria set forth above.
+The public works director is not obligated to issue a permit subject to conditions in lieu of denial.

 1. Information contained in the application, or supplemental information requested from the applicant, is found to be false or nonexistent in any material detail.